 Summit County Prosecutor

-This position prepares and presents adult criminal felony cases to be tried in the Summit County Court of Common Plea; researches and prepares briefs and opinions; negotiates resolutions to cases; prepares a variety of legal documents; may supervise law clerks/interns and maintains a working knowledge of the law.
+This position prepares and presents adult criminal felony cases to be tried in the Summit County Court of Common Pleas; researches and prepares briefs and opinions; negotiates resolutions to cases; prepares a variety of legal documents; may supervise law clerks/interns, and maintains a working knowledge of the law.
 Candidates must be licensed to practice law in Ohio and be eligible for admission to practice law before the U.S. District Court, Northern District of Ohio.
-For more information on this position and to apply please go to https://rb.gy/bf6kyn
+For more information on this position and to apply, please go to For more information on this position and to apply, please email Rick Raley, Deputy Chief Counsel, at rraley@prosecutor.summitoh.net.

 Accessing our website tells us you agree to our use of cookies.
 However, you can change your cookie settings at any time.